 Very little tops a perfect night out.
 Your energy level is inexplicably high even though it's well past your circadian rhythm-dictated bedtime; you've sustained the right level of buzz without passing straight through to 'public intoxication'; the function is chill/bumpin'/air-conditioned [whatever floats your boat].
 All in all, you're having a great time.

 The one thing that might rank as just a smidge more fun than that ideal night out comes right before the ideal night out: It's the absolutely fabulous, very glamorous, yet strangely relaxing "getting ready" session.
-Lights dimmed low—except for around your bathroom mirror—and music tuned to .
+Lights dimmed low—except for around your bathroom mirror—and music tuned to these sweet beats.
 It's all very vibe-y and very cool (as long as you're into 'cool'— please see a meditation on that word right over here).
 So now that you're in the mood, which products do you pull out?
 Well, these of course!

 First things first, scent sets the tone.
 See a candle as your hourglass for getting ready: Light up with enough time to let the whole top liquefy—by the time your burn is even, you'll have had enough time to redo your cat eye at least two or three times.
 Currently burning at ITG HQ is Maison Balzac's La Rose, acquired immediately after summer's signature La Plage extinguished itself.

 Everyone loves Coco, it seems.
 French undereye gels are not new and not hard to come by, but these say Chanel all over them so that's chill.
 Nothing livens up a party like a de-puffed face.
 Pairs nicely with your very fancy, not chill at all jade roller.